DrNyktersten/DrNyktersten/README.md

-- 👋 Hi, my name is Kurmanbek Bazarov
+- 👋 Hi, my name is Kurmanbek Bazarov.
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity, big data, and machine learning.
-- 🌱 I’m currently learning Database and Data Structures
+- 🌱 I’m currently learning about AI.
-- 💞️ I’m looking to collaborate on new coding ideas
+- 💞️ I’m looking to collaborate on new coding ideas.
 - 📫 How to reach me kurmanbek325@gmail.com

 <!---